Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Main Results and Discussion

 \subsection{Graphs with Bounded Principal Ratio}

 In this section, we establish bounds on both the principal ratio and edge expansion for three distinct classes of graphs: complete graphs, $\tilde{d}$-regular graphs, and random graphs generated from Erd\H{o}s-R\'enyi models.
-These three classes represent a few examples of graphs for which \cref{assm:Large Expansion of DTM,assm: Almost Regular Graph,assm: Bounded Principal Ratio} hold and the theoretical guarantees of our testing framework are valid for any pairwise comparison matrix $P$ consistent with \cref{Pijbounded}.
+These three classes represent a few examples of graphs for which \cref{assm:Large Expansion of DTM,assm: Bounded Principal Ratio} hold and the theoretical guarantees of our testing framework are valid for any pairwise comparison matrix $P$ consistent with \cref{Pijbounded}.
 In the first case, we assume that the induced graph is complete and pairwise comparisons among all pairs are observed.
 The second scenario involves $\tilde{d}$-regular graphs that are sufficiently dense (as explained later) and possess some degree of edge expansion.
-And the third case assumes the existence of a complete underlying pairwise comparison model consistent with \cref{Pijbounded}, where comparisons between any pair $(i,j)$ (and $(j,i)$), for $i>j$, are observed independently with probability $p$.
-We show that there exists a constant $\mathsf{c}_p > 0$ such that as long as $n p \geq \mathsf{c}_p \log n $, the Erd\H{o}s-R\'enyi pairwise comparison model satisfies \cref{assm:Large Expansion of DTM,assm: Almost Regular Graph,assm: Bounded Principal Ratio} with high probability.
+And the third case assumes the existence of a complete underlying pairwise comparison model consistent with \cref{Pijbounded}, where comparisons between any pair $(i,j)$ (and $(j,i)$), for $i>j$, are observed independently with probability $p$.\footnote{Throughout this work, $p$ without subscripts denotes the Erdős-Rényi edge probability, while $p_{ij}$ refers to pairwise comparison probabilities.} We show that there exists a constant $\mathsf{c}_p > 0$ such that as long as $n p \geq \mathsf{c}_p \log n $, the Erd\H{o}s-R\'enyi pairwise comparison model satisfies \cref{assm:Large Expansion of DTM,assm: Bounded Principal Ratio} with high probability.
 We also note that much of our technical analysis in each of the three scenarios lies in analyzing the principal ratio.